skyler-ferrante/Gigastone-RE/Readme.md

 ![image](https://github.com/skyler-ferrante/Gigastone-RE/assets/24577503/433ee296-e97e-460f-9b0a-e1deccdd58d3)

+To find which pin is ground, we can use a multimeter in continuity mode.
+The leftmost pin (from the picture) seems to be ground.
+The rightmost pin seems to be power.

 Soldering to the board and watching for serial confirms this.
 I used a "USB to TTL" adapter to get serial from USB, and Putty to act as my terminal.
-Using a multimeter in continuity mode showed the leftmost pin was ground.
+I only attached GND, TX, and RX.

 Watching boot with baud set to 115200
 ```